SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Ablation Study

 \subsection{Ablation: One-sided vs.\ Two-sided Cycle Reconstruction}

 We compare the default one-sided cycle reconstruction with a two-sided variant.
-The one-sided design enforces only the source$\rightarrow$target$\rightarrow$source cycle, while the two-sided design additionally enforces the reverse target$\rightarrow$source$\rightarrow$target cycle.
-This tests whether the extra reverse constraint improves transfer or instead over-constrains the OT-based soft correspondence.
-Tables~\ref{tab:onesided_twosided_bj_xa}--\ref{tab:onesided_twosided_cd_xa} show a consistent pattern: the one-sided design is better across all transfer directions overall, often by a large margin.
-The degradation of the two-sided variant is especially clear on Population and CO$_2$, suggesting that enforcing both directions is too restrictive under asymmetric cross-city transfer.
+The one-sided design enforces only the source$\to$target$\to$source cycle, while the two-sided design additionally enforces the reverse target$\to$source$\to$target cycle.
+The two designs differ only in whether \emph{symmetric recoverability} is enforced: this is precisely the assumption that fails under unequal, asymmetric cross-city partitions. \cycI~\textbf{One-sided wins across all directions and tasks.} Tables~\ref{tab:onesided_twosided_combined} show a consistent pattern: the one-sided design is \emph{uniformly better} across BJ$\leftrightarrow$XA and XA$\leftrightarrow$CD, often by a large margin. \cycII~\textbf{Population and CO$_2$ are most sensitive.} The two-sided degradation is sharpest on Population and CO$_2$, where asymmetry between cities is most pronounced---enforcing reverse cycle recovery here forces the model to reconcile incompatible cross-city relations. \cycIII~\textbf{Symmetric reconstruction over-constrains rectangular matching.} Because $n_s\!\neq\!n_t$, the source and target are not related by an invertible map; demanding both directions simultaneously imposes a symmetry that the data cannot satisfy.
 We therefore use the one-sided cycle as the default design.